Skip to content

 enterprise T1071 Application Layer Protocol -

-enterprise T1071.001 Web Protocols Rising Sun has used HTTP for command and control.1
+enterprise T1071.001 Web Protocols Rising Sun has used HTTP and HTTPS for command and control.1

 enterprise T1560 Archive Collected Data -